Children Overboard affair: Senate inquiry

-A Senate select committee inquiry, composed mainly of non-government senators, found that no children were thrown overboard from SIEV 4, that the evidence did not support the Children Overboard claim, and that the photographs purported to show children thrown into the sea were taken after SIEV 4 sank.
+A Select Committee inquiry, Select Committee for an inquiry into a certain maritime incident composed mainly of non-government senators, concluded on 23 October 2002.
+It found that no children were thrown overboard from SIEV 4, that the evidence did not support the Children Overboard claim, and that the photographs purported to show children thrown into the sea were taken after SIEV 4 sank.
 In response, Howard said that he acted on the intelligence he was given at the time.
+Although reports indicated that the strain of being towed was the proximate cause of the asylum seeker boat eventually sinking, Howard asserted that the asylum seekers "irresponsibly sank the damn boat, which put their children in the water".

+The government was criticised for misleading the public and cynically "(exploiting) voters' fears of a wave of illegal immigrants by demonising asylum-seekers".

 A minority dissenting report, authored by government senators on the committee, described the inquiry as driven by a "misplaced sense of self-righteous outrage [felt] by the Australian Labor Party at its defeat in the 2001 federal elections".
 An appendix to their report documented cases where passengers aboard other SIEVs had threatened children, sabotaged their own vessels, committed self-harm and, in the case of SIEV 7 on 22 October, thrown a child overboard who was rescued by another asylum seeker.

 Scrafton revelations

 Michael Scrafton, a former senior advisor to Peter Reith, revealed on 16 August 2004 that he told Howard on 7 November 2001 that the Children Overboard claim might be untrue.
 Howard said that they only discussed the inconclusive nature of the video footage.
 In light of the new information, the Labor opposition called for further inquiry.
+Scrafton was interviewed on the ABC radio program The World Today on 1 September 2004 about his claims.
+Howard published media releases about the Scrafton claims.

 On 29 August, Howard announced the 2004 federal election.
 On 1 September, a second inquiry composed mainly of non-government senators was convened.
 While the final report on 9 December found Scrafton's claims to be credible, government committee members questioned the reliability of Scrafton's recollections and wrote a minority dissenting report challenging that finding.